 (c) The test surface of the drum shall be textured with sands, stones, or an alternative material, e.g., aluminium oxide resin;

-(d) The drum surface shall be built with rigid and not deformable material;
+(d) The drum surface shall be built with a rigid and non-deformable material;

 (e) The test surface, including voids, shall be dry and clean during the entire measurement procedure and for all measurements;

-(f) The device for measurement of the MPD must fulfil the specifications of ISO 13473-3.
-The device for measurement of micro-roughness must fulfil the specifications of ISO 13473-3, except for horizontal resolution, which shall not be more than 0.033 mm.
+(f) The device for measurement of the MPD shall fulfil the specifications of ISO 13473-3.
+The device for measurement of micro-roughness shall fulfil the specifications of ISO 13473-3, except for horizontal resolution, which shall not be more than 0.033 mm.

-The abrasion level of the SRTT17S reference tyre for all types of surface shall be in the range between 50 mg/(km∙t) and 190 mg/(km∙t).
+The abrasion level of the SRTT17S reference tyre for all types of surface shall be in the range between 45 mg/(km∙t) and 190 mg/(km∙t).

 The abrasion level of the SRTT17W reference tyre for all types of surface shall be in the range between 35 mg/(km∙t) and 165 mg/(km∙t).
 The abrasion level shall be calculated according to the method in paragraph 2.8. of this Annex.
-In case of sandpaper used for surface it shall be replaced as specified in Appendix 5.
+In the case that sandpaper is used for the surface it shall be replaced as specified in Appendix 5 of this Annex.

 When the drum surface no longer satisfies the conditions of the previous period, the surface shall be replaced.
 Intermediate inspection of the abrasion rate for the reference tyre is recommended.